joeylee08/mannafoods/README.md

 ![](deleteacc.gif)

 1. Navigate to your Account page.
-2. Click 'to Delete' to open the Delete form.
+2. Click 'to Delete' to toggle the Delete form.
 3. Confirm your username and password to delete your account.

 ## Notes on Environment Variables